feinfernhopfer/DotNet-RoleAuthentication-2026-03-21/README.md

 							   ,N'')
 					GO

-			e)	Repeat the steps for each new record to be created in the [AspNetUserRoles]::datatable.
+			v)	Repeat the steps for each new record to be created in the [AspNetUserRoles]::datatable.

-8. The Blazor web app is now ready for use/testing.
+3. The Blazor web app is now ready for use/testing.

-9. Use Visual Studio to test the code for functionality.
+4. Use Visual Studio to test the code for functionality.
 	A. Use the Visual Studio (integral debugging) Web Browser to verify functionality:
 		1) User log-in.
 		2) User authorization.